227 series: Operational history

-On 19 September 2025, JR West announced its plans to introduce the 227500 series fleet on services between and from 12 October, and extend its operational range on the Hakubi Line to from 15 October.
+On 19 September 2025, JR West announced its plans to introduce the 227500 series fleet on Akō Line services between Banshū-Akō and Higashi-Okayama from 12 October, and extend its operational range on the Hakubi Line to from 15 October.

+In December 2025, JR West announced its plans to further extend the operational range of the 227500 series on the Hakubi Line to and begin operating the subseries on San'in Main Line services between Hōki-Daisen and from the start of the revised timetable on 14 March 2026.